katiehoesley/usaa-level-up/data-structures.md

 ## Data types in Java
 **Primitive types** in Java are the most basic data types available within the language.
 There are 8:

-- boolean
+- boolean (true or false)
-- byte
+- byte (stores whole numbers -128 to 127)
-- char
+- char (unicode character, like “a”)
-- short
+- short (whole numbers -32,768 to 32,767)
-- int
+- int (whole number)
-- long
+- long (whole number -9trillion - 9trillion)
-- float
+- float (floating point number, fractional numbers up to 7 digits)
-- double
+- double (floating point number, fractional up to 15 digits)

-**Non-primitive data types** in Java include Strings, Classes, Interfaces, and Arrays.
+**Non-primitive data types (AKA Reference Types)** in Java include Strings, Classes, Interfaces, and Arrays.
+These types are based on a class rather than a primitive type.

 ## Arrays